 There are certain University- and College-wide policies and degree requirements that also apply to graduate work in EES.
-Information about these can be found in the University catalog (http://catalog.lehigh.edu/graduatestudyandresearch/) and in the College of Arts and Sciences (CAS) Graduate Student Handbook (https://cas.cas2.lehigh.edu/content/cas-graduate-student-handbook).
+Information about these requirements can be found in the University Catalog and the College of Arts and Sciences (CAS) Graduate Student Handbook, available at the Important Forms for Graduate Students section of the CAS webpage.
+There are separate pages for the M.S. and Ph.D. programs where you will find graduation checklists, as well as the forms, deadlines, and important information you need to submit your thesis or dissertation.

-1.3 Information About Other Policies, Procedures, and Opportunities
+1.3 Information About Other Procedures, Expectations, and Opportunities